Can I Claim for a Cycling Injury Caused by Poor Road Conditions?

 How common are cycling accidents on poorly maintained roads?

-According to a recent survey for the 2022 National Pothole Day, 21% of cyclists have been involved in an accident due to potholes.
+According to a survey for the 2022 National Pothole Day, 21% of cyclists have been involved in an accident due to potholes.
 More than 1/5th of these accidents resulted in a personal injury.
 The survey also revealed that 88% of cyclists had been forced to make hazardous manoeuvres to avoid potholes, and 63% suffered bike damage after hitting a pothole.

 When roads are poorly maintained, even experienced cyclists may lose control of their bikes and collide with kerbs, bollards, lamp posts, or other vehicles.